Ms. Millar has been an online writer for over eight years. She is well-versed in website development and has created several websites.

 Location, Location, Location

-California Caverns is located in Mountain Ranch, CA..
-They offer a wide variety of guided tours, from a sixty minute walking tour to a four hour middle earth expedition!
+California Caverns is located in Mountain Ranch, CA. They offer a wide variety of guided tours, from a 60-minute walking tour to a four-hour middle earth expedition!
 The expeditions are by reservation only.
 There's also gem mining, gold panning, and geode cracking.
 Like Black Chasm Cavern, California Caverns hosts school programs and events with a picnic area and tables.

-Moaning Caverns is located in Vallecito, CA. and features a forty-five minute tour, rappeling, a three hour expedition, gemstone mining, gold panning, a climbing tower, AND twin zip lines!
+Moaning Caverns is located in Vallecito, CA and features a 45-minute tour, rappelling, a three-hour expedition, gemstone mining, gold panning, a climbing tower, AND twin zip lines!

 California Foothills Spelunkers Paradise